Ólöf Nordal, Minister of the Interior

 Ólöf graduated from Reykjavík Upper Secondary School in 1986.
 She received her law degree from the University of Iceland in 1994 and an MBA from Reykjavík University in 2002.

-Professional experienceÓlöf served as a department head in the Ministry of Transport and Communications from 1996 through 1999.
+Ólöf served as a department head in the Ministry of Transport and Communications from 1996 through 1999.
 Thereafter, she worked as a lawyer for the Iceland Stock Exchange (1999-2001) and an instructor of law at Bifröst University (1999-2002), where she chaired the Business Law Department from 2001-2002.
 She then served as head of wholesale business at Landsvirkjun (2002-2004) and director of sales at RARIK – Iceland State Electricity (2004-2005).
 During her tenure at RARIK, electricity sales were transferred to a separate company, Orkusalan, where Ólöf served as managing director from 2005-2006.
 Chairman of the Supervisory Board of the Central Bank of Iceland 2013-2014.

 Ólöf was elected to the Parliament of Iceland in 2007.
 She was a Member of Parliament for the Northeast Constituency from 2007-2009 and for the Reykjavík South Constituency from 2009-2013.